ardanlabs/blockchain/foundation/blockchain/NOTES.md

 for the most current POW.

 Gas is a way to limit the computational cost of processing transactions.
 There is a gas limit so a transaction will end and fail without running forever.
+This is important when transactions are executing code in a VM, like a smart contract.

 Block time refers to the time it takes to mine a new block.
 In Ethereum, the average block time is between 12 to 14 seconds and is evaluated after each block.